 Red Foxes are spread out across the U.S., with the only exception being the desert Southwest.
 They’re everywhere else, too, except Antarctica and South America.
 There are also 45 subspecies of Red Foxes in the world.

 When the modern-day Red Fox was first formally described by taxonomist Carl Linnaeus in 1758, he named it Canis vulpes, which means “dog fox.”
-The word “fox” is derived from Old English and Old Saxon vohs, Middle Low German vox and Old High German fuhs.
+The word “fox” is derived from Old English and Old Saxon vohs, Middle Low German vox, and Old High German fuhs.
 The Red Fox is in the family Canidae (CAN-uh-dee) and the genus vulpes.
 The Canidae family also includes wolves, coyotes, jackals, dogs, and others.

 The Red Fox looks like a little dog, with a long, pointed snout and triangle-shaped ears.
 It typically has white hair under its neck and on its chest.
-The ears, legs and feet are dark-brown to black.
+The ears, legs, and feet are dark-brown to black.
 However, despite their name, Red Foxes aren’t always red.
 They usually have red or reddish hair, but, variations do occur, running from light-yellowish to deep auburn-red.

 In addition to a range of reddish colors, there are three other colors (commonly called color phases) — black, silver (black with white hair tips), and red with black across the shoulders.
 There are also several genetic mutations.
 Regardless of their color, a Red Fox can usually be identified by the tip of its bushy tail, which is almost always white.
-(The Gray Fox can sometimes be reddish in color, but the tip of its tail is black.)
+(The Gray Fox can sometimes be reddish, but the tip of its tail is black.)

 Red Foxes are smaller than they seem.
 They have a thick coat that disguises their body — long, silky guard hairs and a soft, thick underfur bulk up their appearance.
 Under all that, their frame is delicate and thin, and they weigh only 10 to 15 pounds (4.5 to 6.8 kg) — comparable to a miniature poodle.